poojabhasin/DS-ANPR/README.md

 ## Introduction

 ANPR Application consists of two parts.
 An Intelligent Video Analytics Pipeline powered by Deepstream and NVIDIA Jetson Nano and an ANPR key which can  be generated through plate recognizer.
 Below is the link for generating the key.

 * https://app.platerecognizer.com/start/stream

+Note - Free-trial license supports 2500 lookups/month of Plate recognizer sanpshot API.
+Please keep in mind that free trial support 1 image per second.

 ## Deepstream Setup